Kingsley, Michigan: Education

 Kingsley is served by the Kingsley Area Schools district with Kingsley Elementary, Kingsley Middle, and Kingsley High schools.
 Kingsley's sports teams are known as the "Stags", and their official colors are orange and black.
 The orange and black motif can be seen adorning buildings throughout the village.

+Business

+Kingsley is home to a variety of different businesses and stores that make up a fair amount of the town.
+Types of businesses found in Kingsley include Adult and Child care, Health care, Dental care, Restaurants, Automotive, Construction, Beauty, and fitness.
+An example of a Kingsley business is Johns Auto.
+This auto shop is open nine to five Monday to Friday vary similar to other personal owned businesses in Kingsley.
+This business is located at 103 W Main St, Kingsley.

+Recreation/community

+Also located in Kingsley is Brownson Memorial Park, included in the park is barbecue grills, picnic tables, seating, splash pad and band shell used for public speaking and music festivals, The park has been home to a playground but was recently torn out due to a half a million dollar grant for a new bigger one to be put in.
+Another park in Kingsley is Civic Center South.
+This civic center is home to baseball and soccer fields, Tennis and Basketball courts, a skating rink, a pavilion and two, eighteen hole disc golf courses.
+Kingsley is also home to a growing farmers market found in the Brownson Memorial Park.
+This farmers market has live music and plenty of vendors.
+Included in the farmers market is a free do it yourself workshop.

 Transportation

 The nearest airport to Kingsley with commercial service is Traverse City's Cherry Capital Airport.
 This airport offers year-round service to Detroit and Chicago–O'Hare, as well as seasonal service to a number of additional locations.

 Kingsley was formerly a station on the Grand Rapids and Indiana Railroad.
 Today, it is served by the Great Lakes Central Railroad.
 However, Kingsley is no longer a station.

 M-113 runs east–west through downtown Kingsley as Main Street.
 M-113 serves as a connector between US 131 and M-37, two major north–south routes.
 East of Kingsley, M-113 has a junction with the shorter M-186, another short east–west route that can be used to access Fife Lake.